For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 1. Why moderate?

-We’ve had a lot of lovely comments from previous users of Dialogue that the users moderate themselves to a large extent, but this doesn’t mean community management isn’t necessary!
+We’ve had a lot of lovely comments from users of Dialogue that participants moderate themselves to a large extent, but this doesn’t mean community management isn’t necessary!

 We would strongly recommend having very clear rules for the Dialogue and a solid moderation policy.
-The BBC are widely known for having a concrete and rigorous moderation policy, we have linked to this here and it is important to give it a read: Also, it's key to ensure that your users know that they themselves can report malicious content to you.
+You have your own dedicated Moderation Policy page in your site for you to set out your own rules and how you are choosing to moderate.
+It's key to ensure that your users know that they themselves can report malicious content to you, too.

-Moderation is a useful exercise too, and here’s why:
+Moderation is a useful exercise, and here’s why:

-Pro Tip: Do you have an existing social media policy, or a colleague who is a bit of a guru at managing your public face?
-Can they help with moderating and/or managing the moderation team?
+Pro Tip: Do you have an existing social media policy, or colleagues (such as your Comms team) who are experts at managing your public face?
+Can they help with advice or even moderating and/or managing the moderation team?

 2. Set up a moderating dream team